ELynx/zoom-fx-modding/README.md

 You may see Zoom Co related imagery in media files I use for demonstration.
 All images, fonts and names are property and trademark of Zoom Co and I do my best to use them fairly.

-YouTube logo is embedded by the link to official web site.
+YouTube logo used in this README is downloaded from official press / media kit.
 This project has no relation or affiliation with YouTube, I only use their logo as signifier of where link directs to.

 VK logo is embedded by the link to official web site.
 This project has no relation or affiliation with VK, I only use their logo as signifier of where link directs to.